Non-invertible Symmetries and Higher Representation Theory I: Introduction

 We again present an equivalent formulation in which simple topological surfaces are labelled by the following data: \begin{enumerate} \item A subgroup $K \subset H$. \item A lass $c \in H^2(K,U(1))$. \item A $K$-invariant character $\chi : A \to U(1)$. \end{enumerate} This again provides a more direct physical interpretation of simple topological surfaces in $\cT / G$ generalising the group case.
 From a mathematical perspective, it also provides a new description of simple objects in $2\rep(G)$ for a split 2-group.

 The construction in this paper is closely related but distinct from the gauging process in~\cite{Bhardwaj:2022yxj}, which did not in the first instance output the SPT phases and condensation defects.
-The latter arose instead from an additional step of passing from local to global fusion.
+The latter arose instead from an additional step of passing from local to global fusion\footnote{This perspective was changed in version 2 of~\cite{Bhardwaj:2022yxj}.}.
 Here, all of the simple topological surfaces arise uniformly from the construction and there is only one type of fusion.
 The distinction may be seen in the classification above by setting $c = 0$ and restricting to collections $\chi_j : A \to U(1)$ forming a single $H$-orbit.
 It would be interesting to clarify the precise relation.